 Flooring can take a lot of abuse, especially the flooring in the entrance rooms to your house.
 Your hallways, for instance, may endure a lot of muddy shoes and pet paws, and your dining room may be abused by chair legs scrapping along the floor.
-Luckily for you, we’ve compiled a guide with the help of flooring specialist QC Flooring, to help you choose the right flooring for your home.
+Luckily for you, we’ve compiled a guide with the help of Flooring Hub, to help you choose the right flooring for your home.

 For the muddy areas

 For those rooms which have doors that lead to the outside, make sure you use a material that’s easy to clean.
 The best options are porcelain or ceramic tiles because these are durable, and also low-maintenance.
 If the tiles get dirty, you can easily clean up dry dirt and pet fur with a hoover or broom, or muddy messes with a mop.

 If you have a kid’s playroom, or they use the living room a lot, it’s a good idea to go for a soft carpet for warmth and comfort.
 This softer surface means they can also run around until their hearts are content!
 It also means that, if there are any falls, these will be a little softer and less likely than on slippy tiles or hardwood flooring.

 Another major consideration is whether or not you need a material that’s easy to clean.
 Is your living room going to be a drinks-free zone for the kids, or are you going to go for a carpet that’s easy to clean?
 Materials like polypropylene and nylon are easier to clean than most other carpet materials.